About the Host: Cathann A. Kress

 Ronald McDonald House Charities of Central Ohio

-For more than three decades, Ronald McDonald House Charities of Central Ohio (RMHC) has been keeping families close at the Columbus Ronald McDonald House.
-From its beginnings as a grassroots movement established by a partnership between volunteers and local McDonald’s Owner/Operators, the charity has served tens of thousands of families in their deepest times of need.
-Located directly across the street from Nationwide Children’s Hospital.
-Open 365 days a year, the Ronald McDonald House is a home-away-from-home for families with seriously ill children receiving treatment in area hospitals.
-The House offers comfortable bedrooms with private baths, continuing care suites for recovering transplant patients, fully equipped kitchens and dining areas, play rooms, laundry facilities, a meditation room, exercise room, and informal gathering areas.
-Currently, the House can accommodate 137 families every night, making it the largest Ronald McDonald House in the world.
-In addition, RMHC of Central Ohio operates the Ronald McDonald Family Room at OhioHealth Riverside Methodist Hospital, and partners with Nationwide Children’s to operate the Ronald McDonald Care Mobile in Central Ohio.
-To learn more about the future growth of the Ronald McDonald House, visit rmhc-centralohio.org/.
+The Ronald McDonald House of Central Ohio is located directly across the street from Nationwide Children’s Hospital.
+Open 365 days a year, the Ronald McDonald House is a home-away-from-home for families with seriously ill children receiving treatment in the hospital.
+The House offers comfortable bedrooms with private baths, continuing care suites for recovering transplant patients, fully equipped kitchens and dining areas, play rooms, laundry facilities, a meditation room, exercise room and informal gathering areas.
+In addition, RMHC of Central Ohio operates a Ronald McDonald Family Room at OhioHealth Riverside Methodist Hospital, and partners with Nationwide Children’s Hospital to operate a Ronald McDonald Care Mobile.
+To learn more about the future growth of the Ronald McDonald House, visit rmhc-centralohio.org/amillionreasons/.

 Ohio Cattlemen’s Association

 The Ohio Cattlemen’s Association is a non-profit membership organization that represents the business interests and way of life important to farm families that raise cattle.
 It serves as the voice and issues manager for all of Ohio’s beef cattle business including cattle breeders, producers and feeders, and works to enhance the business climate necessary for industry success.
 OCA is a trusted leader and respected source of industry information for Ohio’s cattle and beef industry and focuses its work in four main areas of advocacy, leadership, education and excellence.
 The association’s mission is to maintain the profitability and growth of Ohio’s beef industry, while providing consumers with safe and wholesome beef.

 Telhio Credit Union